 The Six Human Needs:

-- CERTAINTY: The need to feel safe, comfortable, secure, stable, protected, and have predictability in out lives.
+- CERTAINTY: The need to feel safe, comfortable, secure, stable, protected, and the need to have predictability in our lives.

 - GROWTH: The need to feel like we are developing, learning, strengthening, expanding, and cultivating ourselves.

 - CONTRIBUTION: The need to feel like we are giving, donating, leaving our mark, serving, offering, and contributing to others.

 The first four needs, Certainty, Significance, Connection/Love, and Variety/Uncertainty, are essential to human survival and must be met daily.
 The last two needs, Growth and Contribution, are the needs of the spirit, and not everyone finds a way to satisfy them, although they are necessary for lasting fulfillment in life.

 Everyone experiences the same Six Human Needs, but finds different ways to satisfy these needs.
 Each of these needs can be met in ways that are positive or negative; some ways of satisfying these needs are good for a person, good for others, and good for society as a whole, while other ways are bad for a person, bad for others, and bad for society as a whole.
 The key to helping someone change their behavior is to know which of these needs is most important to them and the vehicles they use to meet those needs.
 Any vehicle can become an addiction when it meets three or more of our Human Needs.